diegomcarvalho/WeightlessNeuralNetwork.jl/README.md

 ## Introduction

 Implements the WiSARD Neural Network (Wilkes, Stonham and Aleksander Recognition Device).
 It is composed of a set of discriminators, often called as classifiers[1].
-This specific implementation is based on the description provided by [2], and the zero_skip and padded_retina were based on the IAZero implementation.
+This specific implementation is based on the description provided by [2], and the zero_skip and padded_retina were inspired on the IAZero implementation.

 2019,2020 (@) Diego Carvalho - d.carvalho@ieee.org